bonkmachines/ctrl-arduino/docs/multiplexers.md

 }

 // Create two buttons.
 With the: signal pin number (corresponds to the attached channel on the multiplexer),
-// the bounce duration, an onPress handler, without onRelease handler (we don't need it for this example)
+// the bounce duration, an onPress handler, without onRelease handler & without onDelayedRelease handler
-// & a reference (&mux) to the multiplexer.
+// (we don't need them for this example) & a reference (&mux) to the multiplexer.
-CtrlBtn button1(0, 15, onPress1, nullptr, &mux);
+CtrlBtn button1(0, 15, onPress1, nullptr, nullptr, &mux);
-CtrlBtn button2(1, 15, onPress2, nullptr, &mux);
+CtrlBtn button2(1, 15, onPress2, nullptr, nullptr, &mux);

 void setup() {
     Serial.begin(9600);